tamastitkos/math/README.md

 1. On the metric property of quantum Wasserstein divergences (with G. Bunth, J. Pitrik, and D. Virosztek) <br />
    [to appear in Physical Review A]

-2. Isometries of Lipschitz-free Banach spaces (with M. Cúth and M. Doucha) [to appear in the Journal of the London Mathematical Society]
+2. Isometries of Lipschitz-free Banach spaces (with M. Cúth and M. Doucha)<br />
+   [to appear in the Journal of the London Mathematical Society]

 3. Isometric rigidity of Wasserstein spaces over Euclidean spheres (with Gy.P.
 Gehér, A. Hrušková, and D. Virosztek) <br />